 Real entrepreneurs, in comparison, care about one thing: building a product or service that people want.

 That doesn’t mean they won’t build the website or worry about marketing; they just aren’t focused on that.
-They are concerned with addressing pain points, providing real customer value proposition, and creating a scalable, profitable and sustainable model.
+The entrepreneurial mind is concerned with addressing pain points, providing real customer value propositions and creating a scalable, profitable and sustainable model.

-Entrepreneurs make progress a priority.
+Those with the entrepreneurial mindset make progress a priority.
 They strive to take a step forward – no matter how small a step – every single day.
 Because they know that if they don’t act on their ideas now, someone else eventually will.
-Even if their website, prototype or product is not yet complete, they know they must take a leap of faith.
-Because no idea is unique until it is executed.
+Even if their website, funding, prototype or product is not yet complete, they know they must take a leap of faith – because no idea is unique until it is executed.

-The thought of not giving everything they have to bringing their idea to fruition would be the ultimate failure, and this moves them to action, no matter what.
+The thought of not giving everything they have to bring their idea to fruition would be the ultimate failure, and this moves them to action, no matter what.

-True entrepreneurs do not wait for the funding or additional resources to start up and hit the ground running.
+Successful entrepreneurs don’t get caught up in or preoccupied with details.
+They adjust and adapt to the big picture.
+They do not wait for the funding or additional resources to start up and hit the ground running.
 They will bootstrap their company, finding ways to get the funds they need.
 They are scrappy, bringing out their inner ingenuity to find a creative solution to whatever obstacle comes their way.
-For a true entrepreneur, there is no such thing as a dead end; there are only new opportunities for growth.
+For those with an entrepreneurial mindset, there is no such thing as a dead end; there are only new opportunities for growth.